Azzc0/TWRA/README.md

 Basic usage information:

 ```
 /twra help    - Shows available commands
-/twra show - Shows the main TWRA window
+/twra         - Toggles the main TWRA window
+/twra options - Opens the options menu
-/twra hide - Hides the TWRA window
+/twra osd     - Toggles the OSD window

 ```

 For detailed usage instructions, refer to the in-game help or visit our documentation.

 ## Spreadsheet Integration

 TWRA integrates with Google Sheets for raid planning.
-The addon can import data from specially formatted Google Sheets to load raid strategies and positioning.
+The addon can import data from specially formatted Google Sheets to load raid assignments and encounter information.

 See the docs/scripts directory for JavaScript examples that can be used with Google Sheets.